supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 ## Clock time
 Now, you might be thinking "The [Circadian tab](#circadian-tab) is awesome, but figuring out the most frequent bedtime on a 24-hour clock using the 'hours from arising' method is a little challenging."

 Fear not, Sleep Chart has got you covered!
-Click the "Switch between absolute and relative hours" [button](/supermemo/sleep-chart/circadian-hrs-arising.png) to get the 24-hour clock graph (I have added the black arrows for illustration):
+Click the "Switch between absolute and relative hours" [button](/supermemo/sleep-chart/circadian-hrs-arising.png) to get the Clock time graph (I have added the black arrows for illustration):

 ![](/supermemo/sleep-chart/circadian-hrs-clock.png)